Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Vikings stats and trends

-- Minnesota has played 15 games, with eight wins against the spread.
+- Minnesota has eight wins against the spread in 15 games this year.

-- The Vikings covered the spread in their only game when underdogs by 6.5 points or more.
+- The Vikings have been underdogs by 6.5 points or more once this season and covered the spread.

-- Minnesota has eclipsed the over/under in 60% of its opportunities this season (nine times over 15 games with a set point total).
+- Minnesota's games this season have eclipsed the over/under nine times in 15 opportunities (60%).

-- Minnesota is 7-4 against the spread and 5-6 overall in games when it scores more than 21.6 points.
+- Minnesota is 7-4 against the spread and 5-6 overall when the team puts up more than 21.6 points.

-- When Minnesota piles up over 331.3 yards, the team is 6-4 against the spread and 6-4 overall.
+- Minnesota is 6-4 against the spread and 6-4 overall when the team amasses more than 331.3 yards.

-- This season the Vikings have 13 turnovers, 13 fewer than the Packers have takeaways (26).
+- The Vikings have turned the ball over 13 times, 13 fewer times than the Packers have forced turnovers (26).

 Home and road insights

-- In away games, Minnesota is 3-5 overall and 5-3 against the spread.
+- On the road, Minnesota is 3-5 overall and 5-3 against the spread.

-- The Vikings have one win ATS (1-1) on the road as 6.5-point underdogs or more.
+- Away from home, the Vikings have one win ATS (1-1) as 6.5-point underdogs or more.

-- In eight away games this season, Minnesota has gone over the total six times.
+- This year, in eight road games, Minnesota has gone over the total six times.

 Powered by Data Skrive.